Dr Sarah Jane Gibbon

 - Historiography of Orkney, and the impact of antiquarian scholarship on subsequent perceptions of heritage and history etc., as well as its more general contribution to Orkney’s past.

-- History of song (and music) culture in Orkney.
+- History of song (and music) culture as social history.

 - 2008-2012 Researcher and administrator for the NPP Things Network Project.

-Part of the Archaeology Teaching Team at Orkney College.
-Lecturing for Masters Degrees: Dissertation (module leader); Early Medieval Archaeology of Scotland (module leader) and From the Vikings to VE Day: the archaeology of Scottish medieval and later society (module tutor).
-PAT for L8 Orkney students taking archaeology degrees.
+Part of the Teaching Team in the Archaeology Institute.
+Lecturing for Masters Degrees: Dissertation (module leader); Early Medieval Archaeology of Scotland (module leader) and From the Vikings to VE Day :the archaeology of Scottish medieval and later society (module leader).
+UG: Historical Archaeology of the Highlands and Islands (module leader).
+UG & PG Dissertation supervisor.
+Personal Academic Tutor.
+Member of Orkney College LTQC.

 External responsibilities and memberships